 |GMT-Master ref.
 1675

 |GMT-Master II ref.
 116719

 ||2014 – present

-Speak to a Rolex GMT-Master fan, and they’ll probably tell you that they’re patiently waiting for a new Rolex GMT-Master II with a blue and red Cerachrom bezel in stainless steel was one of the most welcomed watches revealed at Baselworld 2018.
-That’s because today, the only option for a ceramic blue and red bezel is on the 18k white gold GMT-Master II ref.
+Speak to a Rolex GMT-Master fan, and they’ll probably tell you that the new Rolex GMT-Master II with a blue and red Cerachrom bezel in stainless steel was one of the most welcomed watches revealed at Baselworld 2018.
+That’s because until now, the only option for a ceramic blue and red bezel was on the 18k white gold GMT-Master II ref.
 116719.
-And with a retail price of close to $40,000, it’s out of reach for most.
+And with a retail price of close to $40,000, it was certainly out of reach for most.
 With the release of the new GMT-Master II 126710 BLRO, the price dropped considerably, making it a more affordable alternative (if you can get through the waiting list).
 Add that to the current stainless steel GMT-Master II ref.
 116710 with a ceramic bezel, including the options to have your bezel in all black, blue and black, brown and black, or red and blue, and you have a plethora of amazing GMTs to choose from.

 And there you have it.
 For a red, white, and blue Rolex, the choice of GMT-Master Pepsi models is a varied one.
 From everyone here at Bob’s Watches, we’d like to wish you and your family a happy and safe Fourth of July!

 Which Rolex Pepsi is your favorite?
 Let us know in the comment section below.